Everything you need to know about Gonorrhea

 Letting your sexual partners know they need to get tested and treated is also important for this very reason.
 If you don’t feel confident doing this yourself, your doctor or sexual health nurse will be able to do it anonymously on your behalf.
 The Drama Downunder website has an online tool that can also let you tell sex partners they need to get tested without naming you by sending them a text or email.

-STIs are a fact of life, if you are sexually active they aren’t always easy to avoid.
+STIs are a fact of life, if you are sexually active they aren’t always easy to avoid and prevent.

 Condoms provide great protection from HIV, but they are not 100 per cent effective in stopping the spread of STIs.
 This is because the bacteria may be passed from an infection to the condom by your hands.
 Most people don’t use condoms for oral sex so it’s smart to be regularly checked for this common STI.